it3xl/convention-over-git/README.md

 In a bash console navigate to the project's root folder and run<br/>
 $ ./convention-over-git.sh  your_repo_any_name

-Window user should run the script using the Git Bash (it comes with Git installation).
+Window user should run the script using the Git Bash (it comes with the Git installation).

 ## What is this all about!